 Get-Mailbox -ResultSize Unlimited |Select-Object DisplayName,PrimarySmtpAddress,EmailAddresses,EmailAddresses | ConvertTo-Html | Out-File C:\Temp\"Exchange Online recipients.HTML"

-Export PowerShell command output to a XML file.
+Export PowerShell command output to an XML file.

 Get-Mailbox -ResultSize Unlimited |Select-Object DisplayName,PrimarySmtpAddress,EmailAddresses,EmailAddresses | Export-Clixml C:\Temp\"Exchange Online recipients.XML"